MintuJohnsontj/HollywoodRecommenderSystem/README.md

 There is no hard and fast rule on when to remove stop words.
 But it is suggeted that remove stop words if our task to be performed is one of Language Classification, Spam Filtering, Caption Generation, Auto-Tag Generation, Sentiment analysis, or something that is related to text classification.

 On the other hand, if our task is one of Machine Translation, Question-Answering problems, Text Summarization, Language Modeling, it’s better not to remove the stop words as they are a crucial part of these applications.

+### 2. TF-IDF
+TF-IDF is an abbreviation for Term Frequency Inverse Document Frequency.
+This is very common algorithm to transform text into a meaningful representation of numbers which is used to fit machine algorithm for prediction.

 ## Cosine Similarity
   Cosine similarity measures the similarity between two vectors of an inner product space.
 It is measured by the cosine of the angle between two vectors and determines whether two vectors are pointing in roughly the same direction.
 It is often used to measure document similarity in text analysis.